Specialist DFV Court Model

 - court support workers;

-- is multi-disciplinary and collaborative in nature.
+- multi-disciplinary and collaborative approaches.

 What have we achieved so far?